aces/Loris/docs/API/LorisRESTAPI.md

 1. Document a way to handle conflicts for offline clients
 2. Add a way to get project settings which affect the API (ie. useEDC)
 3. Add a sorting and searching mechanism
-4. Add a way to get instrument metadata without whole instrument (ie LongName, subgroup)
-5. Ensure JSON markup is rendered correctly in document
+4. Ensure JSON markup is rendered correctly in document
-6. Provide mechanism to extend REST API to include things such as imaging data, doc repo data, and an ability for modules to manage their data through the API
+5. Provide mechanism to extend REST API to include things such as imaging data, doc repo data, and an ability for modules to manage their data through the API

 ====